Plant Milk Nutrition Comparison: Soy, Oat, Almond, and Pea

 Choose plant milk by your primary goal.

 - Protein goal: soy or pea often fit better.
+See the protein and satiety guide for why protein per serving matters.

 - Lower-calorie beverage goal: unsweetened almond may fit.